dariocurr/devcontainer-node/README.md

-# Try Out Development Containers: Java
+# Try Out Development Containers: Node

 A **development container**, from now on _dev container_, is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime